KDE/kde-builder/doc/kdesrc-buildrc/conf-options-table.md

 Type: Boolean, Default value: True

-Enables the creation of symbolic links from `compile_commands.json` generated via CMake inside the build directory to the matching source directory.
+If enabled, kde-builder will make a symbolic link in the source directory, pointing to the `compile_commands.json` file in the build directory.

 Related command-line option: --compile-commands-linking, --no-compile-commands-linking